aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to FODS via C++ or Online App" h2="POTM  to FODS File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to FODS within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to FODS.
+<h2>Why to Convert</h2>

+The Portable Office Document (POTM) format is a Microsoft Office Open XML format used for PowerPoint presentations.
+It is a compressed file format that stores the presentation in a single file.
+However, the FODS (Flat OpenDocument Spreadsheet) format is an open standard for electronic office documents.
+It is a file format for spreadsheets, charts, and graphical elements.
+Therefore, it is necessary to convert POTM to FODS in order to make the presentation more accessible and compatible with other applications.

+<h2>How Aspose.Total helps for potm to fods conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for manipulating documents, images, emails, and other file formats.
+With Aspose.Total for C++, you can easily convert POTM to FODS in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export POTM to HTML.
+This API provides a comprehensive set of features for creating, manipulating, and converting presentations.
+It supports a wide range of file formats, including POTM.
+It also provides a powerful set of features for manipulating presentations, such as adding text, shapes, images, and other elements.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to FODS.
+This API provides a comprehensive set of features for creating, manipulating, and converting spreadsheets.
+It supports a wide range of file formats, including FODS.
+It also provides a powerful set of features for manipulating spreadsheets, such as adding formulas, formatting cells, and other elements.

+Therefore, with Aspose.Total for C++, you can easily convert POTM to FODS within C++ applications.
+It provides a comprehensive set of features for creating, manipulating, and converting various file formats.
+It also provides a powerful set of features for manipulating presentations and spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}